dylduhamel/daemons/README.md

-# Linux Daemon Utilities\n A series of linux daemons I have made.
-Feel free to use.
+# Linux Daemon Utilities

+A series of Linux daemons I have made.
+Feel free to use it.